krxclient/krx-docs/features/goresbot/blatant.md

 *   **Player Prediction**: Predicts the movements of other players for potentially better avoidance.
 *   **NSIF** (No Safe Input Found): If the bot cannot find an input sequence that guarantees survival for the full `Check Ticks` duration, NSIF allows it to use the *first* input from the previously known safest sequence, hoping it remains valid temporarily.
     {% hint style="info" %}
-    **NSIF Recommendation:** Generally recommended `ON` for better recovery when no perfectly safe path is found instantly.
+    It's generally recommended to keep NSIF `ON` for better recovery when no perfectly safe path is found instantly.
     {% endhint %}
 *   **Afk Protection**: Automatically disables the Gores bot when the user is detected as AFK after the specified **Afk Time**.
     *   **Afk Time**: Configurable in seconds.